estes-sj/Backrest-Summary-Reporter/README.md

 ```

 ### Get Latest Storage Stats
-Retrieves the latest storage statistics and its previous day, week, and month.
+This retrieves the latest storage statistics along with its previous day, week, and month.

 #### Example Input
 ```bash